GLOBAL MARKETS-Stocks fall, ruble dives as Russia sanctions hit world markets

 Roublehttps://tmsnrt.rs/3MjPTma

-(Reporting by Herbert Lash, additional reporting by Dhara Ranasinghe and Elizabeth Howcroft in London, Kevin Buckland in Tokyo; Editing by Jason Neely and Hugh Lawson)
+(Reporting by Herbert Lash, additional reporting by Dhara Ranasinghe and Elizabeth Howcroft in London, Kevin Buckland in Tokyo; Editing by Jason Neely, Hugh Lawson and Nick Zieminski)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))